ghaerr/elks/BUILD.md

 and will be in either ELKS (MINIX) or MSDOS (FAT) filesystem format.
 Building FAT images requires the 'mtools-4.0.23' package to be installed.

-6- Before writting that image on the real medium, you can test it first on QEMU:
+6- Before writing that image on the real medium, you can test it first on QEMU:

 `./qemu.sh`